MatthewReid854/reliability/docs/Equations of supported distributions.rst

 Equations of supported distributions
 ''''''''''''''''''''''''''''''''''''

-The following expressions provide the equations for the Probability Density Function (PDF), Cumulative Distribution Function (CDF), Survival Function (SF), Hazard Function (HF), and Cumulative Hazard Function (CHF) of all supported distributions.
+The following expressions provide the equations for the Probability Density Function (PDF), Cumulative Distribution Function (CDF), Survival Function (SF) (this is the same as the reliability function R(t)), Hazard Function (HF), and Cumulative Hazard Function (CHF) of all supported distributions.
 Readers should note that there are many ways to write the equations for probability distributions and careful attention should be afforded to the parametrization to ensure you understand each parameter.
 For more equations of these distributions, see the textbook "Probability Distributions Used in Reliability Engineering" listed in `recommended resources <https://reliability.readthedocs.io/en/latest/Recommended%20resources.html>`_.

 Weibull Distribution
 ====================